-To deposit a check into your checking account, you can simply take a photograph of the front and back of the check, after which the app will ask you for the amount you want to deposit.
-Then you type the account number and then press "OK" to complete the deposit.
+To deposit a check into one's banking account using a financial app, one can simply take a photograph of the front and back of the check.
+Once this is done, the app will ask for the amount one wants to deposit.
+Then one should type the account number and then press "OK" to complete the deposit.